nkabir/praxis/eclipse-juno/post.md

 Aptana provides theming for Python.
 For Java, you'll need the Eclipse Color Theme plugin available at [http://eclipsecolorthemes.org/](http://eclipsecolorthemes.org/).
 I currently use [vibrant ink](http://eclipsecolorthemes.org/?view=theme&id=3).

+### Checkstyle

+The Checkstyle plugin allows the user to define a uniform set of coding conventions that are analyzed by Eclipse.
+The plugin is available via the [Eclipse marketplace](http://marketplace.eclipse.org/content/checkstyle-plug).